Icinga/icinga2/doc/17-language-reference.md

 Parent objects are resolved in the order they're specified using the `import` keyword.

+Default templates which are automatically imported into all object definitions can be specified using the `default` keyword:

+    template CheckCommand "plugin-check-command" default {
+      // ...
+    }

+Default templates are imported before any other user-specified statement in an object definition is evaluated.

+If there are multiple default templates the order in which they are imported is unspecified.

 ## <a id="constants"></a> Constants

 Global constants can be set using the `const` keyword: